 Interestingly enough, there is no automated option available due to the founders vision of improving the users relationship with money.
 As noted on their blog, “With Tip Yourself, we hope to make an impact on that relationship.
 We want to help shift it from stress to one of empowerment and reward.
 That’s why a mindful action not an automated solution is needed.”
 We all have different needs and methods to our madness, Tip Yourself may be good for you, if you’re motivated by recognition of your actions (as many of us are).

 Many times, especially in my early days of learning money, I’d have the urge to be in and out of a stock.
-I might want to catch that 1 or 2 day move, if some bad news came out or the market takes a dive for no apparent reason.
-The problem is that transaction fees cut into the profit, especially for a beginner who may be trading a couple thousand dollars at a time.
+I might want to catch that 1 or 2 day move, if some bad news came out or the market takes a dive for no reason.
+The problem is that transaction fees cut into the profit, especially for a beginner who may be trading a couple thousand dollars.
 Think about it, if you make a $500 trade that goes up 10% in a day, you’ll make $50 profit.
 Not bad for a quick buck until you add in the $7 fee to buy and $7 fee to sell.
 Your $50 just turned into $36.
 Oh and don’t forget to pay the tax man!
 If your effective tax rate is 15%, the profit is now down to $30.
 Imagine what the power of compound interest can do with that kind of savings!
 So, where does Robinhood come in?